wang-q/nwr/docs/Trichoderma.md

     --rank genus \
     --lineage family --lineage genus

-# Generate strains.taxon.tsv(record the complete classification path of each strain) and taxa.tsv(record the quantity of each classification level)
 bash Count/strains.sh

 cat Count/taxa.tsv |
     tva to md --num

-# Generate genus.lst(record all genus names) and genus.count.tsv(record the number of unique species and unique strains contained in each genus)
 bash Count/rank.sh

 cat Count/genus.count.tsv |
     tva to md --num

-# Count the number of strains by the hierarchy of "genus → family → species", and select the species that meet the quantity requirement (≥ the input quantity)
 bash Count/lineage.sh 1

 cat Count/lineage.count.tsv |